morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-dwellers.md

 ---

 The cute fellows are the driving force behind the wheel that turns your vault.
 Whenever you want something done, you're gonna use either currencies or your vault dwellers.
-I will not be talking about too many specific dwellers this time, because there are literally dozens, instead, let's take a look at the general items again.
+I will not be talking about too many specific dwellers this time because there are literally dozens.
+So instead, let's take a look at the general items again.

 Each one of them is unique, that's mainly thanks to their stats, abilities, perks, traits, as well as their bond.
-As their production stats are pretty clear (production of water, electricity, food and water when assigned to a room), I'll be mainly discussing the combat details.
+Their production stats are pretty straightforward (production of water, electricity, food, and water when assigned to a room).
+I'll be mainly discussing the combat details.

 ## Rarities

-Dwellers come in different shapes and colors, let's talk about the colors:
+Dwellers come in different shapes and colors.
+Let's talk about the colors:

-1. **N**, Normal, white or common - the ones useless in combat, but good for production.
-They only have a production trait - a trait that increases their output in a production room, such as the power generator.
+1. **N**, Normal, white, or common - useless in combat, but suitable for production.
+They only have a production trait that increases their output in a production room, such as the power generator.
-2. **R**, blue, rare - they're... well, if you can upgrade them, they'll be good for production, but they can be outperformed by common dwellers.
+2. **R**, blue, rare - they're... well, if you can upgrade them, they'll be suitable for production, but they can be outperformed by common dwellers.
 There are some useful ones, like Allie, who is your first healer.
 You'll be using her till you get a better one.
 They have a single perk for combat and one *high level* for production.
-The high level one is a bit stronger than the common one, but like I said, they can be outperformed - due to the fact that common dwellers are cheaper to upgrade.
+The high-level one is a bit stronger than the common ones, but as I said, they can be outperformed because common dwellers are cheaper to upgrade.
-3. **SR**, purple, or Super Rare, are the ones that are actually useful for combat.
+3. **SR**, purple, or Super Rare are the ones that are actually useful for combat.
 Not so much for production, but they do have 2 perks dedicated to combat.
 4. **SSR**, Golden ones, are the super great ones, usually.
 They have 3 combat perks, good ones.
-5. UR, Ultra rare, kinda glowy purple ones, which are obtainable only through **Ultra Rare Reddeem Tickets** (which you gain through events, limited offers and such, usually in the count of 20 - 40)
+5. UR, Ultra rare, kinda glowy purple ones, which are obtainable only through **Ultra Rare Redeem Tickets** (which you gain through events, limited offers, and such, usually in the count of 20 - 40)
-  - Currently there's only the V.A.T.S. equipped lone wanderer **Nate** and the **KL-E-O** Assaultron and they cost 400 tickets each
+- Currently, there's only the V.A.T.S. equipped lone wanderer **Nate** and the **KL-E-O** Assaultron, and they cost 400 tickets each

 ### I Also Mentioned Perks